 Three cuts compared

 The home of British tailoring is very well known as being Savile row.
-There are currently 41 tailoring houses on the row, each providing their own unique cut and style.
-This being said, they are all British tailors.
-So, what does tailoring look like in other countries?
+Founded in … Savile row is now littered with tailors, each with a unique cut and style.
+This being said, they are all British tailors, so, what does tailoring look like in other countries?

 The shoulder – British suits are cut with a firm shoulder and a well-tapered waist.
 A firm shoulder means quite simply that the shoulder line will be padded to keep a solid line with no breaks or creases in the shoulders silhouette and the measurement used for the jacket will reflect the wearers true shoulder.